Skip to Content

 Less than six channels and this cannot be done with much accuracy, so six is the magic number.
 However, a six channel aid is typically very basic with few other features and is suitable only for hearing a single speaker in a quiet room.
 The number of channels is not what you should be looking at, it's more the rest of the technology that comes with them.

 As a final note, different manufacturers have different approaches.
 One method is not necessarily better than any other.
-For example some manufacturers have as many as 64 channels in their top aids.
+For example, some manufacturers have as many as 64 channels in their top aids.
 Most tend to have between 17 and 20.
 One manufacturer has no channels at all.

 Where can I get the hearing aids covered?

 Hearing aids are easily lost, misplaced or damaged and typically are one of the most expensive personal possessions an individual can own.
-We offer hearing aid warranty cover for £80 per year per aid.
-Find out more here
+We offer hearing aid warranty coverage for £80 per year per aid.
+Find out more about this service we provide here

 How much does the hearing test cost?

 All our audiologists use the very latest technology and provide the full range of tests to accurately measure your hearing for free.
-Find out about what we offer all our customers here
+Find out about what hearing healthcare services we offer all our customers here

 Do home visits cost extra?

-Hearing Aid UK offers all their customers free home visiting services and home visits for hearing aids - Including hearing tests, fittings, maintenance, check-ups and much more in the comfort of your own home and at your convenience.
-Find out more information here
+Hearing Aid UK offers all their customers free home visiting services, even in a care home environment, for no extra cost.
+Including hearing tests, fittings, maintenance, check-ups and much more in the comfort of your own home and at your convenience.
+Find out more information about our home visits here

 How come you're much cheaper than other places?

 Here, at Hearing Aid UK, we are dedicated to offering low hearing aid prices.
 We achieve this by having no head office and low marketing costs.
 Our hearing aid prices are amongst the lowest you will find anywhere in the world.
+Explore our prices, brands, and models here

 Other pages you might find useful

-Best Hearing Aids 2024
+Best Hearing Aids 2025

-View Best Hearing Aids 2024
+View Best Hearing Aids 2025

 Audiology Home Visits